 Suggested majors and/or professional interests: IARD, Development Sociology, Agriculture Sciences, Animal Sciences, Environment & Sustainability, Applied Economics and Management, and interests in food systems, markets, sustainability, crop and livestock production, education and more.

-Placements: up to 3 placements
+Placements: up to 3 placements (in-person)

 The mission of Manor House Agriculture Center is to provide smallholder farmers with practical training, research and extension services in ecological agriculture and agricultural enterprise development.
 Manor House has been an organic agriculture training center for the past 35 years.
 It is located in Trans Nzoia county Kenya, which lies on a 1800-2200 masl plateau between Mt Elgon and the Cheranganyi Hills.
 Daily temperatures are in the high 70’s and go down into the 50’s at night.